ivanpilot/doctorfinder/README.md

 ## Why is it Amazing?

-Find the next doctor available and book an appointment online now
+Find a doctor by name or specialty who is available and book an appointment online now

 ## How to use the application?

 1. Sign up and create your profile
-2. Go to "Find a Doctor"
+2. Go to "New Appointment"
-3. Indicate what you need and book an appointment.
+3. Indicate what you need and book an appointment
+4. Later on, if needed modify your appointment date and time, or even cancel it directly online

 ## How to install the app?